Communicating with judges

 It is at the discretion of the judge whether it is appropriate to respond to any communication.
 In some cases you may receive a response from the registry or the Head of Bench.

-If you are a member of the media, it is suggested that you contact the registry of the court in which the particular case of interest is held.
-In addition, you should refer to the media section of the website , which sets out additional media contact points.
+If you are a member of the media, it is best to contact the registry of the court in which the particular case of interest is held.
+In addition, refer to the Media section of this site; this sets out additional media contact points.

 Judges are normally referred to directly in court as 'Your Honour'.